gatsbyjs/gatsby/docs/docs/porting-from-create-react-app-to-gatsby.md

 export default Foo
 ```

-If these browser globals aren't protected correctly, you'll see a Webpack error like the one below when building your site:
+If these browser globals aren't protected correctly, you'll see a webpack error like the one below when building your site:

 ```
 WebpackError: ReferenceError: window is not defined